adaptiveX-gh/SlideyUI/PROJECT_SUMMARY.md

 ## Overview

-**SlideyUI** is a complete presentation-first component library built on Tailwind CSS.
+**SlideyUI** is a complete AI-first presentation component library.
 Inspired by DaisyUI's architecture, it provides everything needed to create professional, projection-optimized presentations.

 ## What Was Built